-To learn more about becoming a more effective leader using Innovative Leadership we recommend taking leadership assessments, reading the Innovative Leadership Fieldbook and the Innovative Leaders Guide to Transforming Organizations and participating in the online innovative leadership program with coaching.
+To become a more innovative leader please sign up for the online leader development program or purchase the Innovative Leadership Workbook for Emerging Leaders.
+For additional tools, we recommend taking leadership assessments, reading the Innovative Leadership Fieldbook and the Innovative Leaders Guide to Transforming Organizations and participating in the online innovative leadership program with coaching.
 We also offer several workshops to help you build these skills.